Mando (music)

-Instruments used in mando music are guitars, violins and the ghumot drum.
+Instruments used in Mando music are guitars, violins and the Ghumot drum.

 The accent in Konkani is almost always on the last syllable.
-The Konkani dialect used in the classical mandos is that of Salcete, particularly as spoken in the villages of Benaulim, Curtorim, Cortalim, Dabolim, Dramapur, Loutolim, Margao-Fatorda, Quelossim, and Raia, where most of the Mandos originated.
+The Konkani dialect used in the classical Mando’s is that of Salcette, particularly as spoken in the villages of Benaulim, Curtorim, Cortalim, Dabolim, Dramapur, Loutolim, Margao-Fatorda, Quelossim, and Raia, where most of the Mando’s originated.